devnacho/myblog/source/blog_articles/redux-large-state.md

-If you are still worried that by changing the state, redux will make excessive copying of the state and hurt memory performance you can avoid this by using immutable data structures like [Immutable JS](https://facebook.github.io/immutable-js/).
+If you are still worried that by changing the state, redux will make excessive copying of the state and hurt memory performance, you can avoid this by using immutable data structures like [Immutable JS](https://facebook.github.io/immutable-js/).

 This way, objects are immutable and can be "copied" simply by making another reference